cloudify-cosmo/getcloudify.org/guide/3.1/guide-blueprint.md

 ## Step 5: Adding relationships

-The `relationships` section if where (as the name suggests) we define relationships to be later used by `node_templates`.
+The `relationships` section is where (as the name suggests) we define relationships to be later used by `node_templates`.
 In this application we can think of 2 relationships, both of which are related to the `nodecellar.nodes.NodecellarApplicationModule` type: <br>

 - For the application to work properly, it must be aware of the location of its database, i.e, the URL of `nodecellar.nodes.MongoDatabase`.